burnsgregm/Data-Analytics-Portfolio/README.md

-Skip to content
-Chat history

-You said:
-rewrite this in markdown and remove all the cite bullshit:

 # Greg Burns - Data Analytics & AI/ML Portfolio

 The discipline, resilience, and mission-first ethos I learned as a U.S. Marine have been the foundation of my entire career.
 They guided me through more than a decade of leading complex enterprise software projects for global firms like IBM and Deloitte, and they are the core of my current mission: a full pivot into the world of Data Analytics and Machine Learning.